XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 author_profile: true
 ---

-*"The best teacher is the one who suggests rather than dogmatizes, and inspires his listener with the wish to teach himself." - Edward G. Bulwer-Lytton*

 ## Teaching at UW (Lab Instructor)
 - IS 300: Introduction to Information Systems, 2022-2023 (Lab Evaluation: 4.8/5.0)